tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/mwinstructions.md

 When you've just joined a new session you will first to have to register as a player by clicking one of the *Register as this player* buttons.

+***Please note, you are only able to register for one session at a time per browser.
+Registering for a new session will lose the connection to the old session.
+Additionally, incognito browser registrations will be lost if you close the window.
+Once registration is lost for a session, you will be unable to recover it.***

 After doing so, you will get a popup that prompts you to select the original ROM(s) needed.
 Make sure these ROM's are unaltered and are the original versions of the games.
 For the A Link to the Past ROM in a Combo Randomizer